couchsoft/london-daniele/README.md

 ## Static homepage
 To create a static front page with customized content please follow these steps:
 1. Create a new page and give it a title
-2. Change the Page URL of this page to "home" (in settings tab of the page)
+1. Change the Page URL of this page to "home" (in settings tab of the page)
-3. Add some content to your page
+1. Add some content to your page
+1. Optionally: add a feature image to this page, the image will be rendered in a left column on the home page

 This page is now shown as content on your home page.